 How do I go mountain biking on my Morzine holiday?

 - How do I get about with my bike? – The Portes du Soleil resort, with Morzine at the centre, is blessed with a fantastically linked lift system with two main lifts accessing Morzine itself.
 All you need is a bike pass, which is available at the bottom of the major lift stations.
 All of the cable cars and chair lifts are fitted with special mountain bike racks, so all the hard work is done for you.

 - Where do I go? – A free MTB trail map for the Morzine-Les Gets area and the full Portes du Soleil can be picked up from the lift pass offices when purchasing your bike pass.
-We recommend riding with a qualified guide for those new to mountain bike holidays.
-Our local French guides, Guillaume & Laurent, are based at Felix Ski shop and available for private mountain bike guiding in Morzine.
+All trail maps can also be viewed/downloaded from within the Brochure section of the Morzine Tourist Office website.
+We recommend riding with a qualified guide for those new to mountain biking in the Alps.
+Our local French guide, Guillaume, is based at Felix Ski shop and available for private mountain bike guiding in Morzine.

 - Where do I get a bike? – You can bring your own mountain bike; most of our Simply Morzine properties have bike storing facilities.
-Our partner shop, Morz’na Sport have a range of bikes and equipment available for rent with a generous discount given to Simply Morzine guests.
-There are also lots of professional MTB shops in Morzine with bikes and equipment for sale or rent.
-MTB & guiding prices for our partner shop (Morz’na Sport) can be found here.
+Our partner shop, Morz’na Sport, has a range of bikes and equipment available for rent with a generous discount given to Simply Morzine guests.
+There are also lots of other specialist MTB shops in Morzine with bikes and equipment for sale or rent.